amateurbeginnings/hello-world/README.md

 # hello-world
-just learning the ways of github
+Just learning the ways of github.
+Hello there, fellow advanced species, a noob here. just trying to explore the alternate universe of software building and programming.